rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 I texted Tanya immediately: "It's starting."

 She replied asking how I felt.
 I typed back that everything felt "slow," but even typing that message was proof.
 Words that should take three seconds to write stretched into twenty.
-My fingers couldn't quite remember, muscle memory gone!
+My fingers couldn't quite remember the letter position, muscle memory gone!
 My thoughts arrived delayed, as if traveling slowly.

 Somewhere in there, I dozed off.